What is a master rights holders?

 If you are an independent New Zealand recording artist, you might also wish to register as an artist in the Direct-to-Recording Artist Scheme.
 Information on how to register can be found here.

 If you wish to view the current Input Agreement (as adopted in 2011) which is proposed to be replaced by the new Master Rights Agreement (effective 1 January 2018) this can be found here.

 Elect to become a shareholder in Recorded Music NZ

-Once you have registered as a licensor (Master Rights Holder) you are eligible to become a shareholder, but this is up to you.
-If you would like to become a shareholder please sign the shareholder acceptance section of the Licensor (Master Rights Holder) Acceptance document.
+Once you have registered as a Master Rights Holder you are eligible to become an independent shareholder, but this is up to you.
+Electing to become an independent shareholder allows you to vote for the Board positions of Artist Representative Director & Independent Director.

-Our Company Structure document also contains information that you might find useful before deciding whether you wish to become a shareholder.
+Our Company Structure document also contains information that you might find useful before deciding whether you wish to become a shareholder